95th Guards Rifle Division: Battle for Hill 226.6

 During the evening the 24th Guards Tanks and the 1446th SU Regiment were withdrawn from the bend of the Psyol, depriving the division of its armor support.
 For July 14 it counted only 119 shells for its 122mm howitzers and less than half a daily combat load of ammunition for its 76mm guns and 120mm mortars.
 Despite this its rifle battalions continued to assault Hill 226.6 for four more days, until July 17, with only the addition of the 108th Separate Penal Company.
 The German defense was estimated as a company-sized strongpoint equipped with 12-15 heavy machine guns with the support of two mortar batteries and a battalion of artillery.
 A Corps operational summary at 2400 hours on July 16 stated that forward groups of the division had advanced 200m-400m in nighttime operations before digging in, but without tank support were forced to withdraw due to counterattacks.
-From July 9-12 the 95th Guards lost 356 men, including 91 killed or mortally wounded; by comparison from July 13-17 it suffered an additional 3,164 casualties, of which 952 were fatalities.
+From July 9–12 the 95th Guards lost 356 men, including 91 killed or mortally wounded; by comparison from July 13–17 it suffered an additional 3,164 casualties, of which 952 were fatalities.

-The 4th Panzer Army was left holding a salient up to 90km deep but only up to 35km wide which was vulnerable to being cut off by Soviet forces at its base.
+The 4th Panzer Army was left holding a salient up to 90 km deep but only up to 35 km wide which was vulnerable to being cut off by Soviet forces at its base.
 On July 16 the decision was taken to withdraw to the lines held prior to the offensive and that evening rear elements began to pull back to Belgorod.
 5th Guards Army attempted to pursue but faced stiff resistance and even counterattacks from German rearguards.
 By the end of July 23 Voronezh Front was back on the lines it had held on July 5.
 As of August 1 the Army was assigned to this Front and the 33rd Guards Corps contained the 42nd and 95th Guards and the 9th Guards Airborne Divisions.